ontodev/cogs/README.md

 ### `add`

 Running `add` will begin tracking a local TSV or CSV table.
-The table details (path, name/title, and description) get added to `.cogs/sheet.tsv` and all headers are added to `.cogs/field.tsv`, if they do not already exist.
+The table details (path, name/title, and description) get added to `.cogs/sheet.tsv` and all headers are added to `.cogs/field.tsv`, if they do not already exist with the default datatype of `cogs:text` (text string).

 ```
 cogs add [path] -d "[description]"